-Those with an EHC Plan will be risk-assessed, in consultation with the Local Authority and parents, to decide whether they need to continue to be offered a school place in order to meet their needs, or whether they can safely have their needs met at home.
+Those with an EHC Plan will be risk-assessed, in consultation with parents, to decide whether they need to continue to be offered a school place in order to meet their needs, or whether they can safely have their needs met at home.
 This could include, if necessary, carers, therapists or clinicians visiting the home to provide any essential services.
 Many children with EHC Plans can safely remain at home.